torchnyu/blog/_posts/2020-01-25-hey-man-i-have-a-startup-idea.md

 to give me exact numbers, research into product market fit, etc.

 A great sign of someone who has thought their idea out is if they can provide insight into challenges and problems with the idea.
+If that person says that the idea has no problems or potential challenges, then they haven't done enough research.

 Learn a little about technology.
 A great signifier that someone doesn't know what they're talking about is when they ask me to build